Fdcer/First/README.md

 # First
 The start!
-This is the first I commit changes.
+This is the first time I commit changes.
 Don't laugh at me.